iterami/Docs.htm/common/guides/json.md

       "translate-y": 0,
       "translate-z": 0,

-      // Required array of numbers between 0 and 1 indicating the color of each vertex.
+      // Required array of numbers between 0 and 1 inclusive, indicating the color of each vertex.
       // Each row is: red, green, blue, alpha "vertex-colors": [
         1, 0, 0, 1,